Christmas in Quebec City

 3. Go see Santa at the Benjo Toy Store

-Benjo is open from 10am to 5pm daily.
-Its located in the east part of Old Town – about a 25 minute walk from Château Frontenac.
+Benjo is open from 10am to 5pm daily, and is located in the east part of Old Town – about a 25-minute walk from Château Frontenac.
+(So, its a bit out of the way, but worth the walk or drive.)

 4. Try traditional Quebec winter comfort foods